 Merimbula's magic begins with a first glimpse of the beaches, brilliant beneath the bright sunshine.

 Merimbula has always been a beautiful place of sheltered waters and seafood feasts.
-The Yuin People were the first to harvest and share oysters, fish and more, with middens dating back thousands of years still visible on the lake’s edge.
+The Yuin People were the first to harvest oysters, fish and more, with middens dating back thousands of years still visible on the lake’s edge.

-- Award winning oysters, mussels, crayfish and prawns.
+- Award winning oysters and tours.

 - Kayak, SUP or snorkel in the protected lake waters.